supercollider/scvim/README.md

 Support/SuperCollider/Extensions/SCVim.sc
 `

-The rest should hopefully work automatically.
+The rest should hopefully work automatically (that is if you have SuperCollider installed in the default directory `/Applications/SuperCollider`).
 Edit plugin/supercollider.vim to taste.
 Or override corresponding function in your ~/.vimrc.

 Using it:
 --------